minddistrict/gtimelog2tick/README.rst

 `ticklog`: this file is used to write a line for each action which is done via the Tick API.
 When using `--dry-run`, this file is also filled.

-`projects` option should list all project prefixes.
+`projects` option should list all project prefixes for upload.
 These prefixes will be used to identify tick projects.
-If the script does not find anything that looks like a tick project, it will skip that entry.
+If the script for an entry does not find a matching tick project, it will skip that entry. **Caution:** This option can be empty or omitted to upload all projects.

 TODO
 ====